awslabs/clickstream-analytics-on-aws/docs/en/analytics/dashboard/custom-analysis.md

       - **Database server**: input the endpoint url of the serverless workgroup, which you can find on the workgroup console.
       - **Port**: `5439`
       - **Database name**: `<project-id>`
-      - **User name**: name of the user you used to created the custom view in previous steps
+      - **User name**: name of the user you used to create the custom view in previous steps
-      - **Password**: password of the user you used to created the custom view in previous steps
+      - **Password**: password of the user you used to create the custom view in previous steps
 10. Validated the connection, if ok, click **Create data source** button.
 11. Choose the view from Redshift as data source - "**clickstream_funnel_view**", then
     - Schema: select your schema